hemantapkh/TorrentHunt/README.md

 Any contributions you make are **greatly appreciated**.

 For minor fix, you can directly create a pull request and for adding a new feature, let's first discuss it in our [telegram group](https://t.me/h9discussion) or in [GitHub Discussion](https://github.com/hemantapkh/torrenthunt/discussions).

----

-## 🔑 License

-**If you want to host this bot on your server for public use, please do not change the support text.**

-Distributed under the MIT License.
-See [LICENSE](LICENSE) for more information.

 -----
 Made using [1337x](https://github.com/hemantapkh/1337x) and [pyTelegramBotApi](https://github.com/eternnoir/pyTelegramBotAPI) in Python💙 by [Hemanta Pokharel](https://github.com/hemantapkh/) [[✉️](mailto:hemantapkh@yahoo.com) [💬](https://t.me/hemantapkh) [📺](https://youtube.com/h9youtube)]